-Zero-drop shoes have become popular with hikers and backpackers over the past few years, thanks in part to Altra, a brand known both for their wide toe box and zero-drop style.
+Zero-drop shoes have become popular with hikers and backpackers over the past few years, thanks in part to Altra Running Shoes, a brand known both for their oversized toe-box and zero-drop style.
 Before Altra, many hikers had never considered the drop of their shoes before.
 The “drop” in a shoe refers to the difference in height between the heel of a shoe and the toe, also called “heel-to-toe drop.”
 Most shoes have a higher heel than toe or forefoot, and the drop is listed in the model specifications.

 - A zero-drop shoe has 0 millimeters of difference between the heel and toe.